 Practical Orientation:

-I study how self-organizing social patterns emerge, learn, and adapt beyond existing institutions.
-My work connects systems thinking, regenerative practice, and the Free Energy Principle to explore new forms of coherence, agency, and collective navigation—opening pathways for building the next social system.
+I study how agents construct self-organizing patterns that learn and adapt beyond existing institutions.
+My work connects systems thinking, regenerative practice, and the Free Energy Principle to explore new forms of coherence, agency, and collective navigation—laying the groundwork for the next social system.

 Practical tools for regenerative movements to make tacit knowledge legible and relational capital measurable.

-Conceptualizing the social level of organization as collective navigation within the speech-act problem space.
+Conceptualizing collective intelligence at the social level of organization as the collective navigation of perturbations within the speech-act problem space.

 Identifying and distinguishing regenerative movements with the potential to generate durable, long-term social impact at an early stage.